joielechong/iso-country-flags-svg-collection/README.md

 Typing "make" will then generate icon sets with the resolutions defined above for all country-squared/4x3 icons.

-## Generating the icon sheet files
+### Generating the icon sheet files

 Type "make sheet" to generate icon sheets for the icon sets created above.

-## Adding local build targets
+### Adding local build targets

 You can add your local build target commands to the Makefile.local, which gets invoked with the "all" target of the main Makefile.

+## Authors

+* Initial import of the iso-country-flags-collection to github - [Jakob Flierl](https://github.com/koppi).

-## TODO
+### TODO

 We try to keep the TODO list short.
 You can [browse issues](https://github.com/koppi/iso-country-flags-svg-collection/issues) related to iso-country-flags-svg-collection to see, what's being worked on.

-## Authors

-* Initial import of the iso-country-flags-collection to github - [Jakob Flierl](https://github.com/koppi).
+### License / Info

+The country flag icons in this repository were collected from Wikipedia Commons project during the [EUHackathon 2011](http://www.euhackathon.eu/).
+We did not find an up to date free collection of SVG vector graphics icons during the hack marathon.
+So we decided to build up this collection and share it here with future EUHackathoners and the Internet.

+Most of the country flag icons are licensed under the [Public Domain](http://en.wikipedia.org/wiki/Public_domain).